Josh-XT/AGiXT/README.md

 - Command execution and code evaluation
 - Customizable plugin system with prompts for various AI models
 - Docker support for seamless deployment
+- Integration with Huggingface for audio-to-text conversion
+- Support for interacting with Twitter, GitHub, Google, DALL-E, and more growing fast.
+- Voice options for text-to-speech, including Brian TTS, Mac OS TTS, and ElevenLabs

 ## Installation and Setup